And then there were none: Last finalist ends quest to be EBR schools superintendent. What now?

 Since the school board's inconclusive vote last week, parents and teachers have filed petitions to remove five school board members from their positions, as they've also called for interim superintendent Adam Smith to stay in the post beyond a six-month temporary term that ends Tuesday.

 The board will still meet Thursday, including for its regular agenda.
-Slaughter said the board could look again at the 13 candidates who weren't selected as finalists, including two semifinalists, or consider anyone not on the list.
+Slaughter said the board could look again at the 13 candidates who weren't selected as finalists, including two semifinalists.
+To go beyond that list, the board would have to declare the current search over and move on, said Slaughter, from SSA Consultants.

-"I think there's a pool of infinite candidates," said Slaughter, of SSA Consultants.
-"There are people who, if they (the board) put their thinking cap on, are around."

 Smith's candidacy may have deterred others from applying, Slaughter said, and the board's rejection of Smith this month be a factor moving forward.